-(Note) When determining if CHS credit should be awarded, the attendance committee will consider factors like the final grade earned in the course, the nature of the absences (excused/unexcused etc.), past attendance record, teacher's recommendation, etc. The committee may bypass the the final petitioning step (petitioning to the panel) if half or more of the absences are major medical related (surgeries or other major sicknesses requiring physician's attention) and documentation presented.
+(Note) When determining if CHS credit should be awarded, the attendance committee will consider factors like the final grade earned in the course, the nature of the absences (excused/unexcused etc.), past attendance record, teacher's recommendation, etc. The committee may bypass the final petitioning step (petitioning to the panel) if half or more of the absences are major medical related (surgeries or other major sicknesses requiring physician's attention) with documentation presented, and/or final grade is a B or higher.
 If final petitioning step is followed, the attendance committee will make one of these final decisions: grant full credit, deny credit, or set specific conditions that the student must fulfill before receiving credit.

-Definitions:
+Definitions - Absences:

-- 1. Excused absence- An excused absence is a parent/guardian excused absence for a verifiable medical (illness, doctor/dental apt. etc) or "extraordinary" family (funerals, weddings, emergencies etc.) event.
+- Excused absenceAn excused absence is a parent/guardian excused absence for a verifiable medical (illness, doctor/dental apt. etc) or "extraordinary" family (funerals, weddings, emergencies etc.) event.
 Excused absences will count as one (1) absence toward a student's allowed limit.
-(See late work policy) - School excused absenceparticipation in an approved, school sponsored activity.
+(See late work policy) - School excused absence- Any absence resulting from a student's participation in an approved, school sponsored activity.
 School excused absences will not count toward a student's allowed limit.
-(See late work policy) - Unexcused absence- Any absence that does not meet the requirements of an excused absence as defined by State Statute or LCSD#2's attendance policy, or results from excessive tardies, (see tardy policy) will be considered unexcused.
+(See late work policy) - Seniors can have 2 campus visits that are school excused.
+To be school excused the campus visit needs to be pre-approved by the principal or counseling at least one week in advance.
+The student must provide documentation of the visit (e-mail connected to tour, something signed by the person providing the tour, or other documentation set up before hand). - 3.
+Unexcused absence Any absence that does not meet the requirements of an excused absence as defined by State Statute or LCSD#2's attendance policy, or results from excessive tardies, (see tardy policy) will be considered unexcused.
 Unexcused absences will count as one (1) absence.
-The procedure for responding to unexcused absences will be as follows:

-- a) Per statute 21-4-104, a letter will be sent to the parent / guardian of the child upon receipt of their first unexcused absence. - b) Students will not be allowed to make-up class work missed due to an unexcused absence. - c) A student receiving a second unexcused absence in a school year will be required to attend the next scheduled Friday school. - d) In the event that an unexcused absence is also deemed a truancy, additional disciplinary action will follow.
+The procedure for responding to unexcused absences will be as follows: - a) Per statute 21-4-104, a letter will be sent to the parent / guardian of the child upon receipt of their first unexcused absence. - b) Students will not be allowed to make-up class work missed due to an unexcused absence. - c) A student receiving a second unexcused absence in a school year will be required to attend the next scheduled Friday school. - d) In the event that an unexcused absence is also deemed a truancy, additional disciplinary action will follow.